LucasDelfino92/morrowindsharp/addon.md

 - In line **725**, replace **tes3.effect.damageHealth** with **tes3.effect.damageMagicka**.
 - Save your changes.

 > ℹ️ This stops the mod from most certainly killing your character whenever a Restore Health spell backfires.
-Instead, your Magicka will be damaged instead.
+Instead, your Magicka will be damaged.

 [**MM - Enhanced Detection**](https://www.nexusmods.com/morrowind/mods/47480)
 Adds new Oblivion-inspired visual effects and mechanics for the vanilla Detection magic effects, as well as adds 7 new magic effects.
 It integrates those effects into new spells and distributes them in-game to spell vendors.